 The Bloodstained Butterfly

 The Giallo is the oddest of beasts – formulaic with a wildly eccentric code at the same time.
-Ostensibly murder mysteries with penchants for extreme violence and sex, they also played host to some of the most visually inventive names from Italian cinema.
+Ostensibly murder mysteries with penchants for violence and sex, they also played host to some of the most visually inventive names from Italian cinema.
 The last thing in the world that would require a reactionary opposite, you would think.
-Enter the Bloodstained Butterfly newly issued by Arrow Video from A Fist full of Dollars co-writer and director of all the dark Italian staples: Poliziotteschi, Spaghetti Westerns and Giallo – Duccio Tessari.
+Enter the Bloodstained Butterfly newly issued by Arrow Video from A Fist full of Dollars co-writer, and director of all the Italian staples: Poliziotteschi, Spaghetti Westerns and Giallo – Duccio Tessari.

-The Bloodstained Butterfly (aka Secret of the Black Rose) features Helmut Berger, Giancarlo Sbragia, Ida Galli and Carol Andre in a film that eschews its genres fascinations with the macabre instead building a more real framework.
+The Bloodstained Butterfly (aka Secret of the Black Rose) features Helmut Berger, Giancarlo Sbragia, Ida Galli and Carol Andre in a film that eschews its genres fascinations with the macabre instead building upon a more real framework.
 Over the closing credits, Tessari thanks the crime scene investigation team that they collaborated with.
 This is a world away from the likes of Bava, Argento, Martino and Fulci, The Bloodstained Butterfly shares tone with Francesco Rosi’s historical crime drama Salvatore Giuliano for its attention to detail and its adoption of the courts.
 Sex features without violence getting involved until absolutely necessary.
 The same is consistent with the murders; no mutilations, no severed limbs, no psychological torture, Tessari and co-writer Gianfranco Clerici are keeping well within the realms of plausibility.